Table of contents

 Explanation

 Firstly, the header file is defined with all its function definitions.
-Then the tokens for the grammar are initialised.
+Then, the tokens for the grammar are initialised.
 Finally, the grammar to use the calculator is defined.

 Frequently Asked Questions

-What is the algorithm of YACC?
+What is the use of yacc in compiler design?

 Conclusion

-In this article, we learned all about YACC in Compiler Design.
+We learned all about YACC in Compiler Design.
 It serves as a reliable tool for simplifying the creation of parsers.
 It transforms grammar rules into parsers efficiently, thanks to its LALR parsing algorithm.
 With YACC, developers can bridge the gap between human-readable code and machine instructions, making compiler design more accessible and manageable.

 Recommended Readings: